 In a (t+1)-out-of-n threshold cryptosystem, a secret key is shared among n parties such that any collection of t+1 honest parties can jointly perform some cryptographic operation, while an adversary compromising up to t parties cannot.
-There has recently been a significant interest in threshold signing, in particular, motivated by its application to the protection of cryptocurrency wallets as well as other applications such as access control, random beacons, and distributed-protocol design.
-Research on threshold cryptography has developed threshold protocols for the ECDSA, Schnorr, and BLS signature schemes, as well as protocols for distributed key generation (DKG) [49,12,22,53,1,26,25,38,47,42,3,33,11,17,30,50,5,2,19,32,45,43,39] in the discrete-logarithm setting that underlies those schemes.
-Threshold protocols based on this work are being used extensively by companies such as Fireblocks, Dfns, and Coinbase (among others), and there has also been interest in their standardization [15,10].
+The past few years have seen a significant interest in threshold signing, in particular, motivated by its application to the protection of cryptocurrency wallets as well as other applications such as threshold access control, random beacons, and distributed-protocol design.
+Research on threshold cryptography has developed threshold protocols for the ECDSA, Schnorr, and BLS signature schemes, as well as protocols for distributed key generation (DKG) [45, 8, 18, 22, 21, 34, 43, 38, 2, 29, 7, 13, 26, 46, 3, 1, 15, 28, 41, 39, 35] in the discrete-logarithm setting that underlies those schemes.
+Threshold protocols based on this work are being used extensively by companies such as Fireblocks, Dfns, and Coinbase (among others), and there has also been interest in their standardization [11, 6].

-DKG has been studied in the synchronous [49, 12, 22, 53, 1, 26, 25, 33, 11, 17, 30, 50, 5, 45, 43, 39] and asynchronous [42, 3, 2, 19, 32] settings.
-Although the asynchronous model may be more appropriate for large-scale protocols with globally distributed parties, the synchronous model is assumed in practice for small-scale protocols running in a local network (as is the case for the companies mentioned above).
+DKG protocols have been studied in both the synchronous [45, 8, 18, 22, 21, 29, 7, 13, 26, 46, 3, 41, 39, 35] and asynchronous [38, 2, 1, 15, 28] settings.
+Although the asynchronous model may be more appropriate for large-scale protocols with globally distributed parties, the synchronous model is what is assumed in practice for small-scale protocols running in a local network (as is the case for the companies mentioned above).
 We consider the synchronous model in this paper.
-As is standard in this setting (an exception is [50]), we assume a broadcast channel and leave open the question of round optimality in point-to-point networks.

-^{} This work was done entirely at Dfns.
-It was not part of my U. Maryland duties.
+^{} This work was not part of my University of Maryland duties.

 We focus here on the round complexity of fully secure DKG protocols in the discrete-logarithm setting.
-Roughly speaking, the goal in this context is for n parties to distributively generate a public key $y=g^x$ (where g is a fixed generator of a cyclic group \mathbb{G}) such that the parties hold (t+1)-out-of-n secret shares $\{\sigma_i\}$ of the private exponent x.
+Roughly speaking, the goal in this context is for n parties to distributively generate a public key $y = g^x$ (where g is a fixed generator of a cyclic group G) such that the parties hold (t+1)-out-of-n secret shares $\{\sigma_i\}$ of the private exponent x.
 We also ensure that parties can compute public "commitments" $\{g^{\sigma_i}\}$ to each others' shares, as is often required by threshold protocols.
 "Full security" for a DKG protocol is defined in a simulation-based framework via an appropriate ideal functionality (see below and Section 3).
 A fully secure protocol must, in particular, prevent the adversary from being able to bias the generated public key y.
-It also requires robustness (aka guaranteed output de-livery); namely, the honest parties must always produce correct output, even in the presence of malicious behavior.
-We assume an honest majority since fully secure DKG protocols are impossible otherwise.
+It also requires robustness (aka guaranteed output delivery); namely, the honest parties must always produce correct output, even in the presence of malicious behavior.
+We assume an honest majority since fully secure DKG protocols are impossible1 otherwise.